 The Friends of Hagerman host a speaker for a nature presentation on the Second Saturday of each month.
-Topics vary every month, but always have relevance for people who love the refuge.Dates, Times and Registration
+Topics vary every month, but always have relevance for people who love the refuge.
+Registration is not necessary.More Information

 Every month the refuge sponsors an 90 minute program for children.
 Parents are welcome but not required to stay for the program.
 Children will learn about nature while doing crafts and other fun activities.

-The Audio Auto Tour Route takes you on an exciting journey through historic sites of the refuge.
+The Auto Tour Route takes you on an exciting journey through historic sites of the refuge.
 Along the way you will visit the old town of Hagerman, wildlife food plots, managed wetlands, prairies, and scenic Lake Texoma.
 At each stop our virtual interpreter will tell you about the history of Hagerman, wildlife, habitats, refuge management activities, and the work of many volunteers that help keep this refuge in tip top shape.

 Please add email@example.com to your contacts to ensure delivery of registration confirmations, account information and the Featherless Flyer